 What Does a Real Estate Agent Do?

-In each transaction, a real estate agent is either a buyer’s agent, a seller’s agent or, sometimes, they represent both parties.
-Each role serves a different side of the transaction and represents the best interest of the buyer, seller or both.
+In each transaction, a real estate agent is the buyer’s agent, the seller’s agent, or sometimes, an agent represents both parties.
+Each role serves a different side of the transaction and represents the buyer’s interest, the seller’s interest or both.

-A buyer’s agent helps the buyer find the right home, deters them from overbidding and negotiates fair contract terms.
+- Buyer’s agent: A buyer’s agent helps a buyer find a home, deters them from overbidding and negotiates a fair purchase offer.

-Then there are dual agents (which isn’t legal in all states).
-Dual agents simultaneously represent the buyer and the seller during the transaction.
+- Dual agent: Dual agents represent the buyer and the seller in the same real estate transaction.

 All REALTORS® are real estate agents, but not all real estate agents are REALTORS®.
-Only agents who are members of the National Association of REALTORS® (NAR) are REALTORS®.
+Agents who are members of the National Association of REALTORS® (NAR) are REALTORS®.

 Steps To Take Before Hiring a Real Estate Agent

-Hiring an agent is a big decision.
-As with any big decision, it’s worth doing your homework so you can make an informed choice.
+Whether you’re buying or selling, hiring an agent is a big decision.
+As with any big decision, you should do your homework to make an informed choice.